New results on graph matching from degree preserving growth: Introduction

-Motivated by the nature of the DPG mechanism used in real-world network modeling and the relative lack in the literature of matching number estimates based on the degree sequence as graph parameters, the goal of this paper is twofold.
-On the one hand is to study the maximal possible matching number among all the possible graphical realizations of a degree sequence, see \Cref{sec:matching}.
-On the other hand, in \Cref{sec:force} we study the size of maximal matchings of graphs with given degree sequences.
-We also answer a question raised by Biedl, Demaine \emph{et al.} in~\cite{biedl_tight_2004} (see \Cref{tm:maxbound}). \Cref{sec:DPG} briefly describes the motivation for this research, the DPG process. \Cref{sec:maximum} further improves on some of the results in \Cref{sec:force} by focusing on maximum cardinality matchings.
-The two goals of this paper can be placed into the context of potentially or forcibly P-graphic properties, as described next.
+The goal of this paper is twofold.
+On the one hand, it is to study the maximal possible matching number among all the possible graphical realizations of a degree sequence (potential matching number), see \Cref{sec:matching}.
+On the other hand, in \Cref{sec:force} we study the size of maximal matchings of arbitrary graphs with given degree sequences (forcible matching number).
+These quantities may help to design new graph growth dynamics to achieve networks with predefined structural properties.
+We will also answer a question, first raised by Biedl, Demaine \emph{et al.} in~\cite{biedl_tight_2004} (see \Cref{tm:maxbound}). \Cref{sec:maximum} further improves on some of the results in \Cref{sec:force}.

-Let $G$ be a simple graph with vertex set $V(G)$ and without isolated vertices.
-Let $P$ be an invariant graph theoretic property.
-A degree sequence $\d$ is called \emph{potentially $P$-graphic} if there exists a realization of $\d$ which satisfies $P$.
-It is called \emph{forcibly $P$-graphic} if each of its realizations satisfy $P$.
-For an early survey paper about these notions, see \cite{rao_survey_1981}.
+The topic of \emph{potentially} or \emph{forcibly} P-graphic properties is widely studied, but as far as we are aware, not in the context of matchings.
+For an early survey paper about the general notions see~Rao, \cite{rao_survey_1981}.
+These notions had most likely been inspired by the work of C.\ Nash-Williams, who introduced the terms of potentially Hamiltonian and forcibly Hamiltonian, already in 1969 (see~\cite{NW69}).
+However, this article has not been surveyed in~\cite{rao_survey_1981}.

+Next we fix the exact notion of a \emph{matching} as it will be applied in this paper.
+Let $G$ be a simple graph.
 Consider a non-negative integer-valued function $f(v)$, defined on $V(G)$.
 A subgraph $F \subseteq G$ is an $f$-factor if $\deg_{F}(v)=f(v)$ for all $v\in V(G)$.
-When $f(v)=0$, the isolated vertex does not belong to $F$.
-A \emph{1-factor} is a spanning subgraph with all degree one vertices and thus it forms a \emph{perfect matching} in $G$.
+For vertices with $f(v)=0$, the vertex does not belong to $F$.
+A \emph{1-factor} is a spanning subgraph with all degree-one vertices and thus it forms a \emph{perfect matching} in $G$.
 When the $f$-values vary between 0 and 1, then the $f$-factor is a (partial) matching or a $(0,1)$-factor.
-For simplicity we will use the slightly ambiguous notion of $\alpha$-matching for $(0,1)$-factors of $2\alpha$ 1's in $f$.
+For simplicity we will use the slightly ambiguous notion of $\delta$-matching for $(0,1)$-factors of $2\delta$ ones in $f$.

-For a given graph $G$, the existence of a $1$-factor is fully determined by Tutte's 1-Factor theorem (see~\cite[Theorem 6.2.3]{west_combinatorial_2020}).
-Deciding whether there exists an $f$-factor in $G$, in general, is also relatively easy: the problem is equivalent to finding a $1$-factor in a graph derived from $G$ using Tutte-gadgets (see~\cite[Page 269]{west_combinatorial_2020}).
+For a given graph $G$, the existence of a $1$-factor is fully determined by Tutte's 1-Factor theorem (see~\cite{tutte}).
+Deciding whether there exists an $f$-factor in $G$, in general, is also relatively easy: the problem is equivalent to finding a $1$-factor in a graph derived from $G$ using \emph{Tutte-gadgets} (see~\cite{tutte}).